JailsonS/ics_data_cleaning/readme.md

 ### Note

-Follow the above instructions to run the pipeline of conversion dataset, make sure that all inputs are <br>
+Follow the instructions above to run the dataset conversion pipeline.
+Ensure that all required inputs are available, <br>
-available i.e. parquet file, dictionary of rules (rules.json)
+including the Parquet file and the rules dictionary (rules.json).